U.S. law to restrict government purchases of Chinese IT equipment

 A Chinese government spokesman was not immediately available for comment.

-The agreement also contains a national security exemption that would be another U.S. line of defense against a possible Chinese challenge, Baker said.
+The agreement also contains a national security exemption that would be another U.S. line of defence against a possible Chinese challenge, Baker said.

 It is possible other countries could raise objections because of the potential for the provision to prevent purchases of Lenovo computers manufactured in Germany or Huawei handsets designed in Britain, he said.